Mental health in emergencies

 - pre-existing: belonging to a marginalized group.

-- pre-existing: people with depression, alcoholism or severe mental disorders such as schizophrenia;
+- pre-existing: depression, alcoholism or severe mental disorders such as schizophrenia;

 - humanitarian-response induced: anxiety due to a lack of information about food distribution, or how to obtain other basic services.